unoplatform/Uno.Wasm.Bootstrap/Readme.md

 ## Linker configuration
 The .NET tooling uses the [ILLinker](https://github.com/mono/linker/tree/master/), and can be configured using a linker directives file.

-The Bootstrapper searches for an file placed in an ItemGroup named `LinkerDescriptor`.
+The Bootstrapper searches for a file placed in an ItemGroup named `LinkerDescriptor`.
 See examples below.

 ### Configuration file (commonly named `LinkerConfig.xml`)